 MVP VT Small Group plans are pending approval for Medicare Creditable Coverage qualification.
 These plan overviews are intended to provide a general outline of coverage.
-For comprehensive benefit These plan overviews are members to provide a good controlling.
+For comprehensive benefit These plan overviews are memoral to provide a good controlling.
 These documents can be found any applicable Rider(s), Your COC, SQC, and Rider(s) will be controlling.
 These documents can be found in

 Aggregate (AGG): For any posicy with two or more members, the family deductible must be met by any one of any combination of members before the plan will make payment.
-Embedded (EMB): Each member pays toward, but never exceeds, their individual deductible and/or OPM until the larger family deductible and/or OPM until the larger family deductible. and/or OOPM is met, after which, the plan makes payments for all members on the Contract.
+Embedded (EMB): Each member pays toward, but never exceeds, their individual deductible and/or OPM until the larger family deductible and/or OPM until the larger family deductible and/or open after which, the plan makes assuments for all members on the larger family deductible. and/or OOPM is met, after which, the plan makes payments for all members on the Contract.
 The term and/or our manners and the Contract.
 The term Stocked is used on Vermont Health Connect materials to define this deductible and/or OOPM structure.
 Health benefit plans are issued and administered by MVP Health Plan, inc.; MVP Health insurance Company Health Denetit, plants and MVP Health Services Corp., operating subsidiaries of MVP Health Care, inc., Not all plans available in all states and counties.